CSCI-1270-Staff/dev-environment/docker/README.md

   to run all CS 1270 programs exclusively in the terminal.
 * Docker technology is less user-friendly than virtual machines.
 You’ll have to type weird commands.
-* You won’t get the fun, different feeling of a graphical Linux desktop, like the one you see in lectures..

 ## Loading the CS 1270 Docker container